natalia-buzkova/english-for-designers/05-storytelling/index.md

 As I said, other people can influence your attachment style to some extent even during adulthood.
 Together with deep hard work on ourselves, one day we can meet as one big *secure* family.
+If you are interested, here are some of the similar books I've read:
+- Adult Children of Emotionally Immature Parents
+- Recovering from Emotionally Immature Parents
+- It Didn't Start With You
+- What Happened to You?